Introduction to Gated Recurrent Unit (GRU)

 Candidate Hidden State

-It takes in the input and the hidden state from the previous timestamp t-1 which is multiplied by the reset gate output rt.
+It takes in the current input and the hidden state from the previous timestamp t-1 which is multiplied by the reset gate output rt.
 Later passed this entire information to the tanh function, the resultant value is the candidate’s hidden state.

 Candidate Hidden State 2